 12. Raffaello D’Andrea

 Raffaello D’Andrea is an engineer, artist, and entrepreneur.
-He is professor of dynamic systems at ETH Zurich.
-He is co-founderof Kiva Systems (now Amazon Robotics), and founder of Verity Studios.
+He is a professor of dynamic systems at ETH Zurich.
+He is the co-founder of Kiva Systems (now Amazon Robotics) and founder of Verity Studios.
 He was Cornell Robot Soccer Team’s faculty advisor and system architect, four-time world champions at annual RoboCup competition.
 He is a new media artist whose work includes The Table, Robotic Chair, and Architecture Flight Assembled.
 He was a speaker at TED Global 2013 and spoke at TED 2016 in February.
-He won IEEE Robotics and Automation Award 2016.
+He won the IEEE Robotics and Automation Award 2016.